yogajayalakshmih/houseprediction/README.md

-# Bike Sharing case study
+# House price prediction Assignment
 > Objective -  To build a multiple linear regression model for the prediction of house pricing.